rmathisen-aws/EC2_Auto_Scaling_with_Launch_Templates/README.md

 **4) Test your Auto Scaling Group!** <br/>
 EC2 → Instances → Instances \
 Terminate an Instance.
 You will notice your ASG Instance count will drop from 2 to 1 and the Status will be "Updating capacity" once the termination is completed.
-Then, notice a new Instance will be launched to meet the Desired Capacity. \
+Then, notice a new Instance will be launched to meet the Desired Capacity.

 If you Stop an Instance, the Instance will be Terminated, and another will be launched to meet the Desired Capacity.

+**5) Clean up!!** <br/>
+Delete the Auto Scaling Group.
+This will also terminate any running instances. \
+Delete the Launch Template.